selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 What makes you, you?

+For me, it is thoughts, memories, and perspective

-Our principles shape our life and decisions.
+Principles shape decisions.
 What we think, we become.

-A good life doesn't necessarily mean a happy life.
-Pain is inevitable, happiness is just another emotion, and chasing emotions doesn't end well.

 Big things are sum of little things.
 Life is no exception.

 Everytime we do or say something, we make a decision, mostly unconsciously.
 These decisions become our actions.
 The sum of these actions become a lifetime.

 Thus the way is to start small.
 To pay attention to our actions, words, and how we spend our time.

+A good life doesn't necessarily mean a happy life.
+Pain is inevitable, happiness is just another emotion, and chasing emotions doesn't end well.

+We can not control events but we can control our reaction.

+It is possible to be content, to flourish, to experience eudaimonia even in sickness, in prison, in pain.

-**Essentials** wise, brave, temperate, just, mindful, grateful
+It is possible to be wise, brave, temperate, and just.

-## The core concepts

-**health** sleep, water, healthy food, and sports, air quality, eliminate sources of stress
+## Good, but how?

+**Be mindful,** be aware, to be open, leads to kindness and empathy

+**Be grateful**, appreciate, be happy for all you have and you had.
+Appreciate your body and mind, your family and friends.
+Appreciate the moment.

+**Practice empathy**, do not judge, just listen, feel, and understand

+**Simplicity** Less is more.
+Remove all nonessentials

-**critical thinking**, rise above the situation, disregard the box, watch for biases, question assumptions, do not jump to conclusions, get curious and creative
+**Critical thinking**, rise above the situation, disregard the box, watch for biases, question assumptions, do not jump to conclusions, get curious and creative

-**balance**, golden mean

-humble, confident

-thinking, feeling

-calm, active

-**practice empathy**
+**Balance**, golden mean, humble and confident, thinking and feeling, calmand active

+**Health** sleep, water, healthy food, exercise

-**kindness**, be kind to yourself and others
+**Kindness**, be kind to yourself and others

-**grow**, flourish, quality, subtlety
+**Grow**, flourish, quality, subtlety, don't be sorry, improve yourself

-**do not regret**, forgive yourself, hindsight is 20/20, learn and move on
+**Do not regret.**, forgive yourself, hindsight is 20/20, learn and move on

-We suffer more in imagination than in reality.
+**Do not magnify pain.**  We suffer more in imagination than in reality.
 Our capacity for fretting is endless, don't worry, be happy

-**grow**, don't be sorry, improve yourself

-**warm**, put sunshine, get sunshine, emotions are contagious
+**Warm**, put sunshine, get sunshine, emotions are contagious

-**calm**, slow to anger, quick to calm
+**Calm**, slow to anger, quick to calm

-**the poorest way is arguing**, pick your battles, kindly assert yourself, defuse figthters by refusing to fight
+**The poorest way is arguing**, pick your battles, kindly assert yourself, defuse figthters by refusing to fight

-**think long term** pause and reflect
+**Think long term** pause and reflect

-**do what you love**, love what you do

-**being professional** means being responsible and reliable

-**Work smart**, goal, plan, system, habit, eliminate, simplify, chunk, prioritize, delegate, focus, feedback, iterate

-**important** over urgent, ignore sunk costs

-**value your time**, value yourself and others, and show your value
+**Value your time**, value yourself and others, and show your value.
+Be patient.
+Take your time.

-**learning** Genuine interest leads to the best learning, not arbitrary rules and fixed schedules
+**Learn** Genuine interest leads to the best learning, not arbitrary rules and fixed schedules

-**habits** You are your habits.
+**Gain good habits** You are your habits.
 Make habits obvious and easy.
 Time, location, habit stacking

+## Work

-work to flourish
+Work to flourish

-make it one bit better, prevent the worst
+Make it one bit better, prevent the worst

-make work playful and isolate work from leisure .
+Make work playful and isolate work from leisure .
 Focused intervals.

+**Be professional**, responsible and reliable.
+Has consequence, has influence.
+Respect yourself first

+**Work smart**, goal, plan, system, habit, eliminate, simplify, chunk, prioritize, delegate, focus, feedback, iterate

+**Prioritize** important over urgent, ignore sunk costs

 What pain do you want to sustain?

+**Do what you love**, love what you do

 ## Communication

-listen well
+Listen well

-speak clearly, with enthusiasm and integrity
+Speak clearly, with enthusiasm and integrity

-constructive feedback
+Constructive feedback

-breath, posture, voice, tone, eye contact, body language
+Breath, posture, voice, tone, eye contact, body language

 ## Act

 Words are irreversible.
 Think twice before you speak

-be careful with promises
+Be careful with promises

-bias for action, most decisions are reversible
+Act, most decisions are reversible

-good enough is good
+Good enough is good

 Stop waiting, start doing